plotly/plotly.github.io/_posts/2015-05-11-how-to-sign-up-to-plotly.md

 imageurl:
 state: active
 tags: basic
 meta_description: How to sign up to Plotly.
-Make and share graphs online.
+Plotly is the easiest way to make and share graphs, online and for free.
 ---

 #How to sign up for Plotly